saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 [Go Back Up to the List of Steps](#steps)

-### <a name="cdsview1"></a> Creation of CDS View with Customer Sales, Products, and Location
+### <a name="cdsview1"></a> Creation of CDS View with Customer Sales and Location

-The first CDS view that needs to be created will include sales amounts by customer > location > product.
+The first CDS view that needs to be created will include sales amounts by customer and location.

 <img src="../images/eclcds04.jpg">